FAQ PAGE

 To check which versions of the Tuner program, FormLib file and ECM Definition Files you are currently using, run the Tuner program and select 'Version Information' from the 'Help' menu.
 Compare your versions with the 'Version Info' page on our web site.

-If you need updates to any of your files, please send us an e-mail and tell us which files you need.
+If you are a registered user of the Tuner or RT Tuner program and you need updates to any of your files, please send us an e-mail and tell us which updates you need.
 We will then e-mail them to you.

 Back to Top